NASA-AMMOS/aerie/deployment/README.md

 ## Starting the Services

-Download this [deployment](../deployment) directory on your local machine, then do:
+Download and unzip the latest [Deployment.zip](https://github.com/NASA-AMMOS/aerie/releases) file onto your local machine, then do:

 ```sh
 cd deployment